Expungements, Sealing & Pardons in Decatur

 A criminal conviction may seem permanent, but that doesn't mean it will always stay on your record.
 There are some legal methods that allow for eligible individuals to have their record expunged or sealed.
 Other options include receiving pardon or executive clemency.

 Your record may be completely pardoned or expunged, meaning you will not have to reveal that you were previous charged with a crime to potential employers, landlords, or other individuals.
 Not only that, but you can have peace of mind knowing that your record has been wiped clean or sealed away.
-Do not wait to speak with an experienced Decatur criminal defense attorney from Johnson Law Group today to see what option works for your case.
+Do not wait to speak with an experienced Decatur expungements attorney from Johnson Law Group today to see what option works for your case.

 Executive Clemency & Pardons